flipt-io/labs/sidecar/README.md

 ### GUI

 Data is seeded into the `flipt-master` instance already via a Kubernetes job called `flipt-seed`.
-Now you can access the `sample-app` and start playing around with the evaluations.
+You can now access the `sample-app` and start playing around with the evaluations.

 Here are the steps to do so:

 1. Access the frontend for the `sample-app` via Kubernetes port-forward